FergusLemon/oystercard/README.md

 ### Tests
 Unit tests can be located in the `spec` directory and can be run from the `oystercard` directory using the command `rake`.
 There is also a feature spec file that contains user stories and code examples as mentioned in step 6 of the installation guide above.

+The Rubocop style guide has been used to inform the style of the code, most recommendations have been updated for and the remaining recommendations can be seen by using the `rubocop` command from the `oystercard` directory.
+The decision was made to ignore some recommendations relating to line length due to readability and comments due to the simple nature of the objects that make up the codebase.

+### Dependencies
+All dependencies can be found in the `Gemfile` and `Gemfile.lock`.
+Bundler was used to manage dependencies.

 ### Code Examples
 In these code examples `>>` represents the command line prompt.
 Lines without the prompt show the return value of the preceeding expression.